|

 Replace Alcohol with Good Things You Love

-- Start going to the rec center to swim each morning.
+- Going to the rec center.
+Swim each day, play a game of pickup basketball, or use the fitness equipment.
 You’ll appreciate your body more later in the day.

-- Instead of going to the bar after work, head to a park to do some walking.
+- Taking a walk.
+Instead of going to the bar after work, head to a park to do some walking.

-- Start a new hobby that gets you some exercise and draws your attention away from the fact you’re not drinking.
+- Finding a distraction.
+Start a new hobby that gets you some exercise and draws your attention away from not drinking.

-The key is to fill your time so you don’t want to drink, but also to replace it with something you know you’ll love even more.
+The key is to fill your time so you don’t want to drink and replace drinking with something you know you’ll love even more.
 Doing this encourages long-term resistance to drinking.
 When you make this change in the new year, you’ll have a refreshed perspective on your life and your health as a whole.

 Are You Having Trouble Cutting Out Alcohol?

-If you find you can’t cut out alcohol, or you’re having some side effects from doing so, that may mean that you have an alcohol dependency.
+If you find you can’t cut out alcohol or you’re having some side effects from doing so, that may mean you have an alcohol dependency.
 If that’s the case, it’s more important than ever to seek help for your alcohol use.
 Here are a few symptoms to consider:

 - Do you think about getting a drink every day or so?